OnkelTem/yaklass-progress/README.md

 $ vendor/bin/yaklass-ts sync
 ```

+It will open the browser, then follow to Yaklass website, login using your
+credentials, open the TOP statistics page, parse it, extract the data
+and save it to the database.

 When running for the first time, it creates a new SQLite database in the
 project root - `stats.sqlite` and populates it with the fetched data.

 With the subsequent runs `sync` will be updating the database
 with the new information about students activities, if there were any.

+To hide the browser UI and run it in the background use `--headless` option.

 ### Task `list`